Tilley02/Poker-AI/user_manual/user_manual.md

 ## AI Opponent
 The AI opponent uses a combination of a base strategy and a model to respond to in game scenarios.
-It looks at various differnet factors such as the current bet, if the player has raised and by how much, strength of their hand and chance of improving it etc...
+It looks at various different factors such as the current bet, if the player has raised and by how much, strength of their hand and chance of improving it etc...
 The AI's choice of move will be displayed on the screen for the player to see.